 Understanding your Myers-Briggs Type Indicator® can help you unpack what seems like a contradictory and complicated process of responding to and managing extreme stress.
 If you’re able to reconnect with the strengths of your type while you’re in the grip, you can short circuit the entire unpleasant experience.

+ISTJs are logical, practical individuals known for their systematic approach and sense of calm.
 It can be very jarring to see an ISTJ who suddenly thinks their situation is bleak and looking for problems to go wrong, but this is precisely what happens to them when they get stressed to the maximum, especially when they feel disregarded and in the face of criticism of their needs, decisions, and rules they put in place.

 To regain their calm, ISTJs can get some physical and mental space to reflect and reframe the situation, do some affirmations, and then connect with supportive people in their life.

 Dismissing them or their fears can ratchet up their grip experience even more such that even something minor becomes the worst possible scenario for them.
 Their classic in the grip mode of operating is to catastrophize.

 The best way out?
 Calm reassurance from a loved one, as well as to be taken seriously.
 If on their own, seek a quiet refuge and read about inspiring stories of courage.

+INTJs are insightful, long-term planners.
 Prolonged periods of dealing with others’ short-sightedness, mindlessness, and aimlessness are tough to handle.
 They feel immense pressure to pick up the pieces and handle the details until it drives them to the brink.
 They then tend to over-indulge in their vices or sensual pleasures or begin to obsessively clean.

 To get back to feeling themselves, they need to put their feet up, take a nap, or lighten their load.

-When faced with an extremely inflexible environment, disorder, disruptions or a shakedown in routine, they feel lost, fragmented, and immobilized.
+The INFJ is typically an inquisitive and idealistic visionary.
+When faced with an extremely inflexible environment, disorder, disruptions, or a shakedown in routine, they feel lost, fragmented, and immobilized.
 They might also overindulge in mindless television to cut themselves off.

 To regain their open, self-assured outlook, the INFJ can decrease sensory stimulation and then talk it out with another person who knows them well.